 It never fails.
 When one of my sons issues a last-minute request for a friend to stay for dinner, it never seems to be mac and cheese or spaghetti night.
 On the heels of enduring black bean spaghetti stir-fry—which went over shockingly well—one special friend recently appeared as I was ladling lentil soup into bowls.

 As it turns out, I had been tweaking my lentil soup recipe in anticipation of Get Soup!
 Give Soup!, an annual campaign run by Isaac’s Restaurants throughout the months of January and February.
-All of Isaac’s 18 locations choose a soup kitchen, shelter, food bank, or other non-profit that helps the hungry and homeless in their community.
+All of Isaac’s 18 locations choose a soup kitchen, shelter, food bank, or other non-profit that helps the hungry and unhoused members of their community.
 Then, for every 100 cups of soup sold, a gallon of soup is donated to the chosen organization.
 (They tally the number of cups in bowls and takeout orders, so count those, too.)

 Since the campaign’s inception in 2014, 2,350 gallons of soup have been donated across South Central Pennsylvania.
 Some stores are able to donate soup to more than one partner thanks to the tremendous customer support of this campaign.
 Importantly, the soup is distributed on a weekly basis throughout these cold winter months, when so many really need a hot, wholesome meal.